YatogamiMikoto/AttendanceApp/README.md

-# attendance
+# Attendace

-A new Flutter project.
+A new Flutter project which makes attendance easy!

 ## Getting Started